zaiisao/Documentation/en/cloud-recording/cloud_recording_api_rest.md

 > Once you set `subscribeVideoUids` or `subscribeAudioUids`, Agora Cloud Recording records the audio or video of the specified users only.
 For example, if `subscribeVideoUids` is set and `subscribeAudioUids` is not set or is an empty array, Agora Cloud Recording records only the video (no audio) of the specified users.
 If both parameters are empty or if neither is set, all the users' audio and video will be recorded.

 - `subscribeUidGroup`: (Optional) Number.
-Estimated maximum number of subscribed users.
+The estimated maximum number of subscribed users.
 You must set this parameter in individual mode.
 For example, if `subscribeVideoUids` is `["100","101","102"]` and `subscribeAudioUids` is `["101","102","103"]`, the number of subscribed users is 4.

   - `0`: 1 to 2 UIDs
   - `1`: 3 to 7 UIDs